FAQ: Family Leave Insurance

 Even if you must travel to care for your family member, you may still qualify for benefits.

 Family Leave benefit days can be taken in one continuous period, or in individual periods to suit your needs.
 You can claim Family Leave Insurance benefits to bond or care for as many or as few days at a time, up to the maximum days available.
-The maximum days available is 42 days (6 weeks) in a 12-month period.
+For the first half of 2020, the maximum days available is 42 days (6 weeks) in a 12-month period.
+For claims beginning on or after July 1, 2020, the maximum days available for one continuous period is 12 weeks (84 days) in a 12-month period.
+While the maximum days available for non-continuous claims is 8 weeks (56 days) in a 12-month period.

 No, although you may take leave at the same time if you wish.
 New parents can stagger their leave so they receive benefits for different time periods during their baby’s first year.